JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 together.
 That means that if at least one Objective-C object is present, the retain cycle of a whole graph of objects cannot be reclaimed, and it's impossible to break the cycle from the Kotlin side.

-Unfortunately, no special instruments are currently available to detect retain cycles in Kotlin/Native code.
+Unfortunately, no special instruments are currently available to automatically detect retain cycles in Kotlin/Native code.
+To avoid retain cycles, use [weak or unowned references](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/#Resolving-Strong-Reference-Cycles-Between-Class-Instances).

 ## Support for background state and App Extensions